Asjrj/react-app/README.md

 ## React template application

-This is a frontend template application build with React Redux is not used
+This is a frontend template application build with React.

+Redux is not used